serCJm/my-code-notes/notes/react-native.md

 	7. After building publishing to expo servers and deploying to app stores from there, updates are shared automatically to the app stores
 	8. To build: expo build:android | expo build:ios

+## Push Notifications

+There are two times.
+Local and push.
+Local are triggered by the app and displayed locally, not sent to other users or devices (i.e. a reminder app).
+Push notifications are received by the app, displayed locally, sent to one or more users remotely.

+### Local Notifications

+1. expo install expo-notifications
+2. For android, in app.json, set "android" option "useNextNotificationsApi" to true.
+3. On iOS, need to enable permissions with expo-permissions package.
+4. Use built in methods: Notifications.scheduleNotificationsAsync({});
+5. Note, by default, foreground apps won't display notifications, the app needs to run in a background.
+6. To display on foreground, change settings: Notifications.setNotificationHandler({handleNotification: async () => { return { shouldShowAlert: true }; }}).
+7. To react to foreground notifications use Notifications.addNotificationReceivedListener to monitor foreground apps (note, need to remove listener after use).
+8. To react to background notifications use Notifications.addNotificationResponseReceivedListener() method.
+It will run if a user interacted with a background notification.

+### Push Notifications

+1. Push notifications trigger local notifications by remote server side code.
+2. Have to use official push notification servers (Google or Apple) by means of a unique token ID.
+3. Like with Local Notifications, need to get Permissions first.
+Then use the same handlers to interact with foreground and background notifications.
+4. What differs is how you schedule/trigger the notifications.
+5. To use push notifications triggered by outside servers, sign up for official expo push notification services, managed by Expo.
+6. Use Notifications.getExpoPushTokenAsync(); Note, won't work on simulators - have to use real devices.
+Also, need to be logged in with Expo Developer Account to use the service.
+7. Use Expo Push Notification Tool to test push notifications.
+8. To trigger a push notification from the app, have to run fetch('https://exp.host/--/api/v2/push/send', { method: 'POST', headers: { 'Accept': 'application/json', 'Accept-Encoding': 'gzip, deflate', 'Content-Type': 'application/json'}, body: JSON.stringify({ to: `${TOKEN}`})});
+9. To send push notifications across devices, use the same logic, only instead of the local device, use the TOKEN of the device it's going to.
+To manage all the local device token, can fetch tokens (upon executing getExpoPushTokenAsync) to your own servers and save it in a database.
+10. Can also trigger push notifications from inside your own servers using Expo SDKs.